vgmstream/vgmstream/README.md

 really opening it (should show "VGMSTREAM" somewhere in the file info), and try to remove a few other plugins.

-foobar's ffmpeg plugin and foo_adpcm are known to cause issues, but in recent versions (1.4.x) you can configure plugin priority.
+foobar's FFmpeg plugin and foo_adpcm are known to cause issues, but in recent versions (1.4.x) you can configure plugin priority.

+In Audacious, vgmstream is set with slightly higher priority than FFmpeg, since it steals many formats that you normally want to loop (like .adx).
+However other plugins may set themselves higher, stealing formats instead.
+If current Audacious version doesn't let to change plugin priority you may need to disable some plugins (requires restart) or set priority on compile time.
+Particularly, mpg123 plugin may steal formats that aren't even MP3, making impossible for vgmstream to play it properly.

 ### Channel issues
 Some games layer a huge number of channels, that are disabled or downmixed